We have compared Netgear Orbi to other routers like Eero, Google Wifi, and Velop. We can confirm that having a Netgear Orbi at home is a game-changer.

 Turn the satellite off for a few minutes, then turn it back on.
 The blue light will reappear, but it should disappear after 90-180 seconds.

 If that didn’t work, try to reboot it a couple of times.
-If the blue light is still on and stuck, try the next step.
+Try the next step if the blue light is still on and stuck.

 If rebooting the satellite didn’t work, try restarting the entire Orbi network.
 You need to turn off your Orbi router, modem, and all Orbi satellites.
 Here’s how to do it:

-- Reconnect the modem and turn it on.
-Wait for it to boot and stabilize.
+2. Reconnect the modem and turn it on.
+Please wait for it to boot and stabilize.
 It usually takes about 2 minutes.

 Now you have successfully restarted your Orbi network.
 This time the blue light should go off after 3 minutes or so.